Things to Do In Saint Joseph, Missouri

-Be sure to take a look at the arts scene in Saint Joseph's while you're there.
+Visit Saint Joseph's to see the art scene.
 There is a symphony in the town, as well as many other artistic groups that offer a wide range of works.
-The Allied Arts Council is home to 13 arts groups, including open-air painting, award winning community theater and a complete symphony.
-The orchestra performs within the city's cathedrals and art-deco Missouri Theater.
+13 arts organizations are represented by the city's Allied Arts Council, which includes open air painting and award-winning community theatre.
+It also hosts a comprehensive symphony.
+The orchestra performs at Missouri Theater's art-deco Missouri Theater, and in historic cathedrals.
 You can also enroll in classes at the Albrecht-Kemper Museum of Art.
 It has exhibits and offers year-round classes.

 A few popular St. Joseph Businesses include: